ilyacarey/illumina_library_extracter/README.md

 -conda

-To run this script, update the relevant parameters in the config file, then run in bash by cloning or directly from repo:
+To run this script, update the relevant parameters in the config file (or when running in bash), then run in bash by cloning or directly from repo:

 git clone https://github.com/ilyacarey/illumina_library_extracter.git